fruitsaladchan/brightness.sh/README.md

 Dependencies

--n "papirus-dark" for icons
+* "papirus-dark" for icons
--n "light" to control brightness
+*  "light" to control brightness
--n "dunst" to send the notification
+*   "dunst" to send the notification